alanbalugu/Cancer-and-Carcinogens-COSC287/README.md

             epa_data_state_chems_and_releases_cleaned.csv

 CDC Data:
+    to view aggregated cancer stats from 1999-2016 by
+    state:
+        open USCS_CancerTrends_OverTime_ByState.csv

-    to generate csv files containing data from the CDC dataset imported through pandas, run "cdc.py" which writes out the original, uncleaned CDC data, as well as performs the data cleaning procedures to then create a new, cleaned dataset
+    to generate csv files containing data from the CDC dataset on chronic disease indicators for cancer, run "cdc.py" which writes out the original, uncleaned CDC data, as well as performs the data cleaning procedures to then create a new, cleaned dataset this will create:
-        this will create "CDC_API.csv" which contains
+            "CDC_API.csv" which contains
-        the original, uncleaned data from CDC.gov, as well as "CDC_API_Clean.csv" which contains the
+                the original, uncleaned data from CDC.gov and "CDC_API_Clean.csv" which contains the
                 dataframe after cleaning, sorting, and removing
                 rows containing null data